MaCFP/macfp-db/Extinction/FM_Burner/Documentation/README.md

 Figure 3: Enclosure drawing, (a) front view; (b) top view (units are inches).

 The flame examined in this study has a theoretical heat release rate of 15 kW.
-Three oxygen indexes are investigated, including normal air, 16.8% oxygen in nitrogen, and 15.2% oxygen in nitrogen.
-The fuel, air, and nitrogen flow rates corresponding to each OI condition are listed in Table 1.
+Three oxygen indexes are investigated, including normal air (20.9% oxygen index), 16.8% and 15.2% oxygen in nitrogen.
+The fuel flow rates and corresponding oxygen indices are listed in Table 1.
+The flow rate of oxidizer, i.e., air and nitrogen, under each OI condition is 3650±250 L/min.
+The corresponding nominal velocity normal to the sand bed is 0.041±0.003 m/s.
+The oxygen concentration in the co-flow is monitored using a gas analyzer, and verified at different locations around flame, i.e., 30 cm radial distance from the burner centerline, and -5 cm, 20 cm, 46 cm, and 71 cm height from the burner surface, respectively.
+The change of oxygen concentration does not exceed 0.1 vol%.

 Table 1: Fuel and Oxidizer Flow Rate